 Now that we have more context regarding some of the terminologies used in the assignment, let’s dive deep into it and explain how I solved it.

-Tools I used:
+Tools I Used:

 If your goal is to simply find the answer to the question asked in this assignment, which is to identify the ideal shaft speed for maximizing net profit, you can use any commonly used spreadsheet program, like Excel or Google Sheets, or simply use pen and paper and get it done.
 But the goal of these kinds of assignments is not just to see if you can find the answer, it’s also how you find it, i.e, your entire thought process of understanding the problem, finding a way to solve it that’s not only accurate but also efficient and repeatable.
 Also, they want to see if you understand the problem and your solution enough that you can explain it to both technical and non-technical audiences.
-This is why, instead of using Excel and PowerPoint, I decided to do the project in Google Colab, a free, cloud-based tool from Google that lets you write and execute code for cleaning, analyzing, and visualizing data, and document the analysis in a single, shareable document.

 In Google Colab, I used Python for the project, as Python is a simple, beginner-friendly language that also has various analytics-focused libraries, which makes data analysis efficient, robust, and scalable.
 I primarily used Pandas and Numpy for feature engineering, data cleaning, and data analysis, and Plotly for generating interactive visualizations.

-Preparing the data:
+Preparing the Data:

 Since the dataset was given to me in a PDF, and not in a spreadsheet (Excel or CSV format).
 I decided to copy the data from the speed and consumption table manually and create a pandas dataframe.
 While it is possible to parse the PDF to extract data automatically using some other Python libraries, I thought I should not shift my focus to data parsing, as that is not the main focus of the project.
 Plus, doing some manual work makes it simpler and less prone to error.